-Ms. Lazzaris would be entitled to receive a severance payment equal to one year's base salary plus pro rata bonus if she is terminated by the Company without cause, if she terminates her employment for good reason, or if her employment is terminated within one year following a change in control of the Company (other than for cause), as described on page 43.
+Ms. Windrow would be entitled to receive a severance payment equal to one year's base salary plus pro rata bonus if she is terminated by the Company without cause, or she terminates her employment for good reason, as described on page 39.
+Ms. Windrow is bound by restrictive covenants in the form of non-competition and non-solicitation of employees during the term of her employment and for a period of one year thereafter.

 The Company's LTIP provides that SAR and RSU awards would vest upon consummation of a Change in Control transaction, and our performance share award agreements provide that performance share awards would vest at the target level upon consummation of a Change in Control transaction.
-The payments to the NEOs upon consummation of a Change in Control transaction for accelerated vesting of equity awards are set forth in the first column of each table on pages 38 to 44.
+The payments to the NEOs upon consummation of a Change in Control transaction for accelerated vesting of equity awards are set forth in the first column of each table on pages 33 to 39.